Official Document

 4. Enterprise-Grade Scalability

 Legacy blockchains often struggle with congestion and rising fees under real-world demand.
-Qubit Cash addresses this with scalable architecture capable of sustaining over 4 million transactions per day est. (≈53 TPS) and supporting block sizes up to 32 MB.
+Qubit Cash addresses this with scalable architecture capable of sustaining over 1 million transactions per day and supporting block sizes up to 4 MB.
 This enables seamless use in high-volume environments such as retail payments, decentralized applications, and enterprise-grade solutions.

 5. Reliable Key Recovery & Enhanced User Protection